Ananym/welcome-to-nexus/combat/death.md

 _This system can sound unfriendly, but in practice avoiding death is not hard with a little practice and a lot of red potions._

 As for the damaged but surviving gear, most items can be repaired for gold at a kingdom smith.
 However, some items are prohibitively expensive to repair, and you may wish to use a friendly Sam-san Warrior's repair spell or an Item Restore kruna consumable to dodge this fee.
+Less commonly these days, some items are completely impossible to repair via NPC or via Item Restore, for which you must use a Warrior's repair spell.

 ## Experience